I’m old-school and still keep a paper map in my top box. But getting a sat nav for my motorcycle has changed the way I ride.

 Both TomTom and Garmin let you set the screen’s sensitivity – great for when you are switching from summer to winter gloves.

 Pretty much everyone I’ve talked to agrees that TomTom software is easier to use.
 It scrolls better and is more intuitive to use, especially while on the road.

 Both options have voice commands, and both come with traffic and speed camera alerts at no extra cost.

 Garmin somewhat makes up for these deficiencies by offering some interesting extra features.

 There is the “photoReal Junction View” of approaching junctions.
 A tool lets you estimate fuel consumption and even plot your last fuelling.

-There’s some safety issues with listening to music while riding, but a lot of people do it.
+There are some safety issues with listening to music while riding, but many people do it.